Frequently asked questions (FAQs)

 - Don’t touch your face on-site, and bring your own sanitiser if you can (clean your hands with sanitizer before you drive away).

-- If you have items for the reuse shop (e.g. bicycles and other goods in useable condition) please keep them at home for now.
+- If you have items for the reuse shop (such as bicycles and other goods in useable condition) please keep them at home for now.

 If you choose to visit your local HWRC and leave waste outside the gates whilst it’s closed, this is classed as fly-tipping.
 You would be breaking the law, and likely to receive a fine or have to attend court.